Controller for processing according to GDPR

 - The personal data concerning you are no longer necessary for the purposes for which they were collected or otherwise processed.

-- You revoke your consent on which the processing was based in accordance with Article 6 (1) (a) or Article 9 (2) (a) of the GDPR and there is no other legal basis for the processing.
+- You revoke your consent on which the processing was based in accordance with Art.
+6 (1) (a) or Art.
+9 (2) (a) GDPR and there is no other legal basis for the processing.

-- You object to the processing in accordance with Article 21 (1) GDPR and there are no legitimate reasons for the processing which take precedence, or you object to the processing in accordance with Article 21 (2) GDPR.
+- You object to the processing in accordance with Art.
+21 (1) GDPR and there are no legitimate reasons for the processing which take precedence, or you object to the processing in accordance with Art.
+21 (2) GDPR.

 - The personal data concerning you have been processed unlawfully